AdamStrzyzewski/icb-incl/readme.md

 - right hand side supports folders vs snippets, allows to delete snippets, no folder removing (for safety), if you click a folder it navigates into it, if you click a snippet you run it as if you typed it

-- there's not back button in folder list because I'm lazy
+- there's no back button in folder list because I'm lazy

 ## general notes
 - timeout,interval function etc. don't currently work